Currently serving as Interim Executive Dean of the Long Island campus through 2019

 Although the subject area of philosophy may not immediately connote travel, our department has participated in several trips abroad as part of the Study Abroad initiative.

-The SJC Oxford Experience will be returning to Oxford during June and July for three weeks studying the history of Oxford and the nature of place.
+The SJC Oxford Experience returned to Oxford during June and July for three weeks studying the history of Oxford and the nature of place.

-In July 2018 I will again co-facilitate a workshop on PLATO pre-college philosophy to be held in conjunction with the AAPT conference in North Carolina.
+In July 2018 I again co-facilitated a workshop on PLATO pre-college philosophy to be held in conjunction with the AAPT conference in North Carolina.

 Summer 2017 and March 2018